3liz/proj4rs/README.md

 If you need full support for WKT, please rely on `proj` which provides a great implementation of the standards.

-If you want WKT support in WASM please have a look at https://github.com/3liz/proj4wkt-rs
+If you want WKT support in WASM, please have a look at https://github.com/3liz/proj4wkt-rs

 ## Grid shift supports

-Currently, only Ntv2 multi grids is supported for native build and WASM.
+Currently, only Ntv2 multi grids are supported for native build and WASM.

 ## JavaScript API

 When compiled for WASM, the library exposes JavaScript API that is very similar to that of proj4js.
-A thin JavaScript layer provide full compatibility with proj4js and thus can be used as a proj4js replacement.
+A thin JavaScript layer provides full compatibility with proj4js and thus can be used as a proj4js replacement.

 Example: